api3dao/oev-docs/docs/oev/overview/oev-auctioneer.md

 ## Auction resolution

-Each auction round is split into two phases:
+Each auction is split into two phases:

-1. Bidding phase - During which auction participants are free to submit their bids.
+1. Bidding phase - During this phase, auction participants are free to submit their bids.
 This phase takes `BIDDING_PHASE_LENGTH_SECONDS`.
-2. Awarding phase - During which Auctioneer determines and awards the winner.
+2. Awarding phase - During this phase, Auctioneer determines and awards the winner.
 Bids placed during this period are ignored.
-This phase takes the remainder of the auction round length, that is `AUCTION_ROUND_LENGTH_SECONDS - BIDDING_PHASE_LENGTH_SECONDS`.
+This phase takes the remainder of the auction length, that is `AUCTION_LENGTH_SECONDS - BIDDING_PHASE_LENGTH_SECONDS`.

 As soon as the bidding phase is over, Auctioneer attempts to determine and award the winner as soon as possible.
 The following happens under the hood:

-1. Compute the bid topic for the current auction round.
+1. Compute the bid topic for the current auction.
-2. Fetch the current OEV Network block.
-Under rare circumstances when the OEV Network block can't be fetched it aborts awarding this auction round.
+2. Fetch the current block on the OEV Network.
+Under rare circumstances when the OEV Network block can't be fetched - abort awarding this auction.
 3. Fetch the bids placed during the bidding phase up to the given block.
 4. Filter out all eligible bids and select the bidder with highest bid amount.
 5. Prepare and submit the award for the auction winner on OEV network.